 There are two main sources of guidance that should be consulted when considering the above question for your premises: the Building Regulations and British Standards.

-Current building regulations contain guidance on the widths of escape routes and exits for new-build, non-domestic properties and the communal areas in purpose built blocks of flats in "The Building Regulations 2010, Fire Safety, Approved Document B, Volume 2 – Buildings Other Than Dwellinghouses, 2006 edition, incorporating 2007 and 2010 amendments".
+Current building regulations contain guidance on the widths of escape routes and exits for new-build, non-domestic properties and the communal areas in purpose built blocks of flats in "The Building Regulations 2010, Fire Safety, Approved Document B, Volume 2 – Buildings Other Than Dwellinghouses".

-3.18: The width of escape routes and exits depends on the number of persons needing to use them.
-They should not be less than the dimensions given in the following table:
+The width of each escape route and exit depends on the number of persons needing to use them; not that all routes and exits must be a certain width based on the total number of people the whole premises is designed for.
+Each route and exit should not be less than the dimensions given in the following table:

 |Maximum Number of Persons||Minimum Width (mm)|